Technical Training Individual Development Plans

 How does the IDP document training needs?

-When completing your IDP and training needs assessment online using this tool, users will identify priority practices and areas of needed training.
-Technical Training and Certification Program staff will use this information to prioritize training needs and delivery on a statewide and regional basis.
-Area Technical Training Team members will be able to review and use the information to prioritize local training needs.
+Completing your IDP within eLINK will allow users to identify priority practices and areas of needed training.
+TTCP uses this information to prioritize training needs and deliver training based on needs and locations.
+Area Technical Training Team members will also be able to review and use the information to prioritize local training needs.

 Why should I use the new Individual Development Plan tool?
 What are the benefits for me, as SWCD, TSA, or NRCS staff?